Arpitha-Rajeev1/Arpitha-Rajeev1/README.md

 - 👋 Hi, I’m @Arpitha-Rajeev1
 - 👀 I’m interested in JavaScript, React JS and Programming in general
-- 🌱 I’m currently learning Next JS
+- 🌱 I’m currently making projects in Next JS
 - 💞️ I’m looking to collaborate on interesting Frontend Web Development projects
 - 📫 How to reach me : email me @ arpitha.rajeev37@gmail.com